sonjafoerster/internshipNL2023/IntroEphysAlignmentGUI.md

 # Feature overview GUI
 For an excellent introduction to the GUI design and features, see the [IBL user guide](https://github.com/int-brain-lab/iblapps/wiki/2.-Usage-instructions "https://github.com/int-brain-lab/iblapps/wiki/2.-Usage-instructions").

-My [rather personal reflection](/Users/keesvanderlaan/Documents/Code/internship_NL_2023/HowToDoAlignmentsBeginnersGuide.md) on how I learned to use the software contains some additional information which may be helpful for others, too.
+My [rather personal reflection](https://github.com/sonjafoerster/internshipNL2023/blob/main/HowToDoAlignmentsBeginnersGuide.md) on how I learned to use the software contains some additional information which may be helpful for others, too.

 # Troubleshooting
 ## General
 Please find a list of [known problems and troubleshooting](https://github.com/int-brain-lab/iblapps/wiki/5.-Troubleshooting "https://github.com/int-brain-lab/iblapps/wiki/5.-Troubleshooting") in the respective section of the IBL user guide.
-If you encounter other issues, please try first to update your enviornment as described [[here]].
+If you encounter other issues, please try first to update your enviornment as described [here](https://github.com/sonjafoerster/internshipNL2023/blob/main/IntroEphysAlignmentGUI.md#keep-environment-up-to-date).
 If the issue persists you can also
 [open a ticket here](https://github.com/int-brain-lab/iblapps/issues "https://github.com/int-brain-lab/iblapps/issues").
 Make sure to include a proper description to replicate the issue as well as the error message you got in the terminal.

 ## File does not load
 There are many reasons why a file might not load properly.
 This may even happen if the data was successfully loaded before.
 In such a case, try whether deleting the session folder and reloading the data solves the issue: Locate the folder with the respective subject name in your ONE folder (probably in your downloads) and delete it.
 Then, try to load the data again through the software GUI.

 * * *
 # Useful resources
 - IBL [user guide](https://github.com/int-brain-lab/iblapps/wiki/2.-Usage-instructions "https://github.com/int-brain-lab/iblapps/wiki/2.-Usage-instructions") to the ephys alignment GUI
 - IBL instructions [how to install and launch](https://github.com/int-brain-lab/iblapps/wiki/1.-Installation "https://github.com/int-brain-lab/iblapps/wiki/1.-Installation") the IBL ephys alignment tool
 - [IBL git repo for the IBLENV](https://github.com/int-brain-lab/iblenv "https://github.com/int-brain-lab/iblenv") environment, including instructions how to install / update the unified IBL python environment
-- An [introduction lecture](https://(https://www.youtube.com/watch?v=JWzj_vZYr-g&feature=youtu.be "https://(https://www.youtube.com/watch?v=JWzj_vZYr-g&feature=youtu.be") to the tool was given at the [2020 UCL Neuropixels course](https://www.ucl.ac.uk/neuropixels/training/2020-neuropixels-course "https://www.ucl.ac.uk/neuropixels/training/2020-neuropixels-course").
+- An [introduction lecture](https://www.youtube.com/watch?v=JWzj_vZYr-g&feature=youtu.be "https://(https://www.youtube.com/watch?v=JWzj_vZYr-g&feature=youtu.be") to the tool was given at the [2020 UCL Neuropixels course](https://www.ucl.ac.uk/neuropixels/training/2020-neuropixels-course "https://www.ucl.ac.uk/neuropixels/training/2020-neuropixels-course")
 - IBL overview and latest updates on [troubleshooting](https://github.com/int-brain-lab/iblapps/wiki/5.-Troubleshooting "https://github.com/int-brain-lab/iblapps/wiki/5.-Troubleshooting")